Where is the Carroll Scholars institutional repository located?

 What is an Institutional Repository?

 The Carroll Scholars institutional repository (IR) collects, preserves, promotes, and provides global access to the scholarly and intellectual output of Carroll College.
-Its purpose is to demonstrate the breadth, depth, and impact of Carroll undergraduate and faculty research, provide a record of research output to donors and funding organizations, fulfill open access requirements for grants, and assist in recruiting students to research programs on campus.
+Its purpose is to demonstrate the breadth, depth, and impact of Carroll student and faculty research, provide a record of research output to donors and funding organizations, fulfill open access requirements for grants, and assist in recruiting students to research programs on campus.
 It is also intended to provide academic departments with additional means for demonstrating the overall value and impact of their student research and learning outcomes to the institution.

 Carroll Scholars has grown to include over 8,000 objects from every department at Carroll College.
 Works are accessible through Google, Google Scholar, Worldcat, OAIster, ROAR, and other indexing services and referrers.
 Through Carroll Scholars, Carroll scholarship has been read by over 85,000 readers in 148 countries.